-- A tree mast will be more expansive to construct than a monopole type mast. - there are no tall trees in close proximity to the site.
+- A tree mast will be more expansive to construct than a lattice or monopole type mast.

-Lattice Mast - (Alternative 3)
+Monopole Mast - (Alternative 3)

-A lattice mast is also considered as a viable option for the applicant.
-However, the mast will not be able to hold as much equipment when compared to the monopole mast (preferred alternative), is costlier to construct and will have a higher visual impact due to its proximity to the nearby residences.
+A monopole mast is also considered as a viable option for the applicant.
+However, the mast will not be able to hold as much equipment when compared to the lattice mast (preferred alternative), is costlier to construct and will have a higher visual impact due to its proximity to the nearby residences.